MicheleV/budgeteer/README.rst

 About the project
 =================

-Budgeteer is a barebone web application used to build a household budget.
+Budgeteer is a barebone web application for managing household budgets.

 Built with:
 ---------------------